thomasloven/nextrevo-mod/README.md

 Ther thermistor was another story.
-Prusa uses a connector called Molex Clik-mate which seems to be rather new and hard to source.
+Prusa uses a connector called Molex Clik-mate which seems to be rather new and hard to source.<br>
 After looking through various sites, it turned out that the cheapest way to get one was actually to have a whole new [thermistor](https://www.prusa3d.com/product/thermistor-ntc-100k-90-mm/) shipped from Prusa.

 So I put in my order.
 It's expected to arrive next Tuesday.